-If you are already somewhat experienced with scales, use the links below to find exactly what you’re looking for.
+If you are already somewhat experienced with scales, use the links below to jump straight to a specific lesson.
+If you’re looking for a specific scale, click on the following link to scroll straight to the Scales Library section.

-If you’re new to scales, this page has been designed to take you from knowing absolutely nothing to understanding what they are, how they’re constructed and how they’re used to create music.
+If you’re a beginner, this page has been designed to take you from knowing absolutely nothing to understanding what they are, how they’re constructed and how they’re used to create music.

 What Are Guitar Scales?